Disable a single security identity

-Being able to disable a single security identity in the security identity provider of a secured Push source can especially useful when you’re testing the service or when you need to perform a very small security identity update.
+Disabling a single security identity in the security identity provider of a secured Push source is especially useful during service testing or when you need to perform a small security identity update.

 Request template